basho-labs/little_riak_book/en/03-developers.md

     ...
 ```

-As we've seen, mapreduce in Riak is a powerful way of pulling data out of an
+As we've seen, MapReduce in Riak is a powerful way of pulling data out of an
 otherwise straight key/value store.
 But we have one more method of finding
 data in Riak.